Investigating Virus-Host Interplay in Human Primary Models of Genetically Modified Respiratory Epithelium

 Nevertheless, in-depth studies on the genes and the potent innate immune, interferon (IFN)-induced defenses regulating viral replication in such pertinent models are still lacking.

 InVIRium will bring a change of paradigm in the way we study respiratory viruses by implementing cutting-edge approaches in highly pertinent human models.
-It will gather fundamental knowledge that is currently lacking on the interactions between viruses and their primary target cells.
+The project will gather fundamental knowledge that is currently lacking on the interactions between viruses and their primary target cells.

 Financiële details & Tijdlijn